 Now, their quest now needs help.
 In order to publish, copyedit, and distribute the book – and help make it easier for anyone to start a business in Europe – the team has launched a Kickstarter crowdfunding campaign, aiming to raise a $17,675 goal.
 “We can keep missing out on diverse talent, or adjust our policies for a more inclusive and entrepreneurial society,” they say.

-Check out the book and support the crowdfunding campaign here.
+Check out the book on Shopify here.

 Main photo: Courtesy of Startup Migrants.